 - Trim all fat from pork chops.
 Using a meat mallet pound the pork to about 1/4 inch thick.

 - On a deep plate combine the flour, salt, black pepper, garlic powder and onion powder.
-On a seperate deep plate add the breadcrumbs.
+On a separate deep plate add the breadcrumbs.
 In a wide shallow bowl beat the eggs.

-- Over medium heat in a large skillet heat enough oil to cover the bottom.
-Dredge the pork in the flour, then in the eggs, and then in the breadcrumbs.
+- Over medium high heat in a large skillet heat enough oil to cover the bottom.
+Dredge the pork in the flour, then dip in the eggs, and then in the breadcrumbs.

 Notes